Bentley Historical Library

 The Bentley Historical Library has launched a new platform for the Detroit Jewish News Digital Archive, a free, searchable database of the Detroit Jewish Chronicle and the Detroit Jewish News.

-The University of Michigan’s Bentley Historical Library has digitized the records of the Department of Afroamerican and African Studies, giving online access to the department’s history as well as archival material relating to black activism and to organizations of interest to black students, faculty and staff.
+The Bentley Historical Library has digitized the records of the Department of Afroamerican and African Studies, giving online access to the department’s history.

-Gary D. Krenz, formerly executive director of the University of Michigan Bicentennial Office, has been appointed director for post-bicentennial planning at the Bentley Historical Library.
+Gary D. Krenz, formerly executive director of U-M’s Bicentennial Office, has been appointed director for post-bicentennial planning at the Bentley Historical Library.